open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 title: greenplum_fdw
 ---

-The `greenplum_fdw` module is a foreign-data wrapper \(FDW\) that you can use to run queries across one or more Greenplum Database version 6.20+ clusters.
+The `greenplum_fdw` module is a foreign-data wrapper \(FDW\) that you can use to run queries between one or more Greenplum Database version 6.20+ and 7 clusters.

 The Greenplum Database `greenplum_fdw` module is an MPP extension of the PostgreSQL `postgres_fdw` module.